Alen Ilijic: Exhibitions

-The project New Media Opera ONGEVARFEN (DISORDERED) started in Graz, Austria, on February 2016, and it is dedicated to the one of the most influential Austrian composers and painters of the 20th century, Arnold Schoenberg.
+The project New Media Opera ONGEVARFEN (DISORDERED) started in Graz, Austria, in February 2016, and it is dedicated to one of the most influential Austrian composers and painters of the 20th century, Arnold Schoenberg.
 The new media opera consists of three main parts: artworks; a composition for piano, voice and electronics; and a video installation.
 These three approaches to expression coexist as interactive parts among each other, especially with the live performance of the artist.
-As inseparable and equal parts with respect to importance, they form a unit showing Ilijic's great polymedia talent.Zone 2 is the fourth solo, polymedia exhibition by Alen Ilijic, conceived with paintings, prints, ready-mades, video projection and spectral composition which is created for the gallery space.
+As inseparable and equal parts with respect to importance, they form a unit showing Ilijic's great polymedia talent.

+Zone 2 is the fourth solo, polymedia exhibition by Alen Ilijic, conceived with paintings, prints, ready-mades, video projection and spectral composition which is created for the gallery space.
 During the closing of the exhibition Alen Ilijic has performed three works: two compositions for piano, voice and electronics named Red Faces and Ongevarfen (Disordered)’, as well as a piece for guitar, voice and electronics named Zealot’s time.
 The exhibition was curated by art historian Milica Ilijic, and held at the Gallery ŠTAB, Belgrade, Serbia, on 14 January 2017.
 The project Zone 2 has multiple meanings: it refers to the smaller part of the city where the artist lives, experiencing it in a function of narrow, isolated space, or a detention facility.
 Such alienation is caused by the ingrained societal rejection of liberal visions and innovative ideas expressed in music and art.
 Thus, Zone 2 indicates parts of any country in which, de facto through the centuries, geniuses have carried the burden of radical movements.
 The focus is on the mental process of creating, a constant need for documenting new ideas, emphasizing the importance of the phenomenon of creativity.
 The project is also in the context of marking a ‘liberated’ space for understanding the opposed ideas and places for the realization of innovative approaches.
 Zone 2 shows the attitude of the artist in relation to the wrong perception of the viewer, as a result of the increasing commercialization of art with surface qualities of form.
 The project brings an atypical model of the artist's behavior: negative reactions are not in the service of questioning the ideas’ initiatives; on the contrary, they are in a function of additional incentives, as well as an ‘evidence’ of shifting borders of contemporary standards.

-It is a part of the project Ongevarfen (Disordered), a new media opera, dedicated to Arnold Schoenberg.
-The painting brings the invention of totally new game – chess, now without any standard rules, but with an emphasis on equality and an infinite possibilities, as never ending composition.
-The chess board makes central composition, with drawing which contains musical parameters such as: melody, intervals, pulse, timbre, noise, microtones etc.; as visual example of the new game.
-While this chess reveal great coherence between art and music, it also remind us that every invention is based on the new parameters, as every revolutionary music is.